mfcochauxlaberge/jsonapi/README.md

 A `Request` represents an HTTP request structured in a format easily readable from a JSON:API point of view.

-If you are familiar to the specification, reading the `Request` struct and its fields (`URL`, `Document`, etc) should be straightforward.
+If you are familiar with the specification, reading the `Request` struct and its fields (`URL`, `Document`, etc) should be straightforward.

 ### Type